The Altruistic Traveller

 When you picture a log cabin, you probably see a house in the middle of nature, running off the land.
 Therein lies the reason why log cabins make this list: They make use of clean energy and building materials, meaning your stay in one will align with your green principles.

 On top of that, your log cabin rental probably won’t break the bank, either.
 If it’s situated within a national park or other type of outdoor area, you can entertain yourself with hikes, swimming, climbing and fishing for free.
+Keep in mind that there are also beautiful and comfortable RV campgrounds that offer the option to stay in a cabin.
+It’s a peaceful escape and retreat where you can immerse yourself in nature and truly relax.
+These parks also offer attractive amenities and the opportunity to explore local attractions.

 4. Pack Lighter